About Michael Phillips

 As a public defender, you learn to try cases — real ones, in front of real juries, often one after another.
 Over the years I've completed more than 100 jury trials to verdict, the full range from driving offenses to murder and nearly everything in between.
 Any lawyer who tries cases knows what that takes: the preparation is relentless, and you give a little of yourself to every client you stand up for.
 I wouldn't trade it.
 I love what I do, and after all these years I still love being in the courtroom.

-Why that matters for your DUI
+Why that matters in a DUI case

 A lot of lawyers handle DUIs.
 Far fewer have actually carried more than a hundred cases all the way to a jury verdict.
 That experience changes how a case is defended.
 I know where DUI cases break — the legality of the stop, how the field sobriety tests were given, the reliability of the breath and blood evidence, and the Title 17 rules behind all of it.
 And just as important, I know how to take a weak prosecution case in front of a jury rather than simply pleading it out.
 Prosecutors know the difference, and that readiness is the leverage that works in your favor.